Slow Cooker Vegetarian Stuffing (Mushroom Stuffing)

 - Mix in other ingredients– This includes seasonings, eggs, broth.

 Serve it alongside Slow Cooker Turkey Breast, but it also pairs well with other protein options, such as chicken, ham like this Slow Cooker Ham (With Pineapple), sausage, or even beef like this Slow Cooker Roast Beef.

 How To Clean Mushrooms?

 Fill a bowl with water and toss the mushrooms in it for about a minute.
-Then let the bowl of mushrooms rest, and all the dirt should settle on the bottom of the bowl.
-Gently, remove the clean mushrooms from the water, and pat them dry.
+Then let the bowl of mushrooms rest for a few minutes, and all the dirt should settle on the bottom of the bowl.
+Gently, remove them from the water, and wipe them dry with paper towels.